Analysis | How an Iron-Ore Billionaire Escapes ESG Scrutiny

 To date, that same principled approach hasn’t extended to the role that Fortescue and its customers play in climate change.
 Despite donating A$70 million to aid recovery from the bushfires which have swept Australia in recent months, he’s vacillated between citing the role of global warming in the disaster, repeating bogus claims that arson played the “biggest part” in the fires, and making questionable arguments around reducing forest litter.

-Pressed repeatedly in an interview with CNN last month to clarify what more he could be doing, he denied, implausibly, that the mining industry had “lobbied hard” against climate policies and concluded that “the science has to be done” — as if the science on climate change hasn’t been settled for a generation.
+Pressed repeatedly in an interview with CNN last month to clarify what more he could be doing, he denied, implausibly, that the mining industry had “lobbied hard” against climate policies and said that “the science has to be done” on how to mitigate the fires.
+In a subsequent article for the Sydney Morning Herald, Forrest said that climate change is real and is intensifying natural disasters.

 Fortescue is unusually well-placed to benefit from any shift in the steelmaking industry toward a lower-carbon route.
 The big loser from a move away from blast furnaces would be coking coal — but unlike BHP and Vale, Fortescue doesn’t produce any.
 Its iron ore is of lower quality than its larger competitors, so would have most to gain from being upgraded to the iron briquettes that would be consumed by electric primary steel mills.
 Forrest has invested A$20 million to develop hydrogen export capacity for Australia.
 Using that gas for upgrading ore would represent a much better use of the technology.